 Costs of revenue consist of Card Network costs, Issuing Bank costs, and card fulfillment costs.
-Card Network costs are generally equal to a specified percentage of the gross transaction processing volume or a fixed amount per transaction processed through the respective Card Network.
+Card Network costs are generally equal to a specified percentage of the processing volume or a fixed amount per transaction processed through the respective Card Network.
 The Company incurs Card Network costs directly from contractual arrangements with the Card Networks that are passed entirely through Issuing Banks, or directly from the Card Networks.
-Issuing Bank costs compensate Issuing Banks for issuing cards to the
+The Company's contracts with Card Networks and Issuing Banks typically have terms ranging from three to five years which may be renewed in one-year to two-year increments as agreed by both parties.
+Issuing Bank costs compensate Issuing Banks for issuing cards to the Company's Customers and sponsoring the Company's card programs with the Card Networks and are generally equal to a specified percentage of the processing volume or a fixed amount per transaction, subject to monthly minimum amounts.
+Card fulfillment costs include physical cards, packaging, and other fulfillment costs.